SiaFoundation/web/README.md

 ## Setup

 1. The Sia Web codebase is managed with the [Nx](https://nx.dev) build system.
-Either install `nx` globally via `yarn global add nx` or use `npx` to invoke commands.
+Either install `nx` globally via `npm install -g nx` or use `npx` to invoke commands.
-2. Install dependencies with `yarn`.
+2. Install dependencies with `npm install`.

 ## Development server